Sacred Games (TV series): Season 2

 In September 2018, it was announced that the series had been renewed for a second season.
 A 58-second teaser promoting the season premiered on 21 September.
 Kashyap continued to direct, and Neeraj Ghaywan replaced Motwane as co-director.
 Pankaj Tripathi and Surveen Chawla, seen briefly during the first season, returned in larger roles.
 Kalki Koechlin, Ranvir Shorey and Amruta Subhash joined the series, and Chawla filmed while she was pregnant.
 Shooting began in November 2018, with Siddiqui filming his scenes in Nairobi and Khan filming his in Mumbai.
 It was shot on a 50-day schedule, Ghaywan filming with Khan.
 The season was extensively filmed in Mombasa, Cape Town and Johannesburg.
 Shooting ended on 19 February 2019, and the season premiered on 15 August of that year.
 In 2020, Siddiqui said that there might not be a third season.

 Music

+The soundtrack of the TV series Sacred Games consists of 24 tracks including seven songs and other scores.
+One song "Kaam 25" sung and written by rapper Divine and music by the producer Phenom, was released on 21 June 2018.
+It was not used in the series.
+According to Sidhantha Jain of Firstpost, the song is a "hard-hitting, hypnotic Mumbai anthem inspired by the streets."
+One of Divine's earlier song "Jungli Sher", was also used in the series' trailer.
+The background score and the opening theme was composed by Alokananda Dasgupta and Yashraj Jaiswal.
+She also composed four songs in it: "Saiyaan", "Tabahi", "Dhuaan Dhuaan" and "Kukoo's Couplet".
+Both Dasgupta and Motwane came up with the idea that the theme "should have a religious connotation but it shouldn't remind one of any particular religion".
+She then created gibberish lines after deciding to include an ominous chant by humming with a vocalist to record with a cello.
+Rachita Arora composed two tracks of the album, "Dance Capital" and "Labon Se Chhukar."
+She was briefed by Kashyap to listen to the songs of Bappi Lahiri to get a "sense of the infectious rhythm that defined his music."
+The Music Production of the songs were done by Daniel Chiramal and the lyrics for the songs were written by Rajeshwari Dasgupta, Prakhar Mishra Varunendra, Vishal Sawant and Rajeshwari Deshpande.

+Track listing

+Music videos

+Netflix released the music video of the track "Kaam 25" on YouTube featuring Divine.